kjhealy/us_elections_2020_csv/README.md

 ## @kjhealy

 - Results as of YYYY_MM_DD_HH_MM_SS timestamp in file title.
 Not final.
+- NB The unit of observation in these rows varies.
+See below.

 ## Columns

-- `race`: President, Senate, House
+- `race`: President, Senate, House, Governor
-- `fips_char`: State FIPS code
+- `id`: 0 for all states (Presidential and Senate races); five-digit county FIPS code for counties (Presidential and Senate Races); or four-digit State FIPS + House District for House races.
+Note zero padding.
+This column should be parsed as character, not numeric.
+- `fips_char`: Two digit state FIPS code.
+Note zero padding.
+This column should be parsed as character, not numeric.
+- `fips5`: Five digit FIPS code identifying the county the place is in.
+Note zero padding.
+This column should be parsed as character, not numeric.
-- `place`: State name, or ciybtt name.
+- `place`: State name, or place name.
 House races are reported by District and have NA for place names.
-- `id`: 0 for all states (Presidential and Senate races); five-digit county FIPS code for counties (Presidential and Senate Races); or four-digit State FIPS + House District for House races.
+Presidential, Senate, and Governor results are reported by township or similar location.
+Place is not county!
+To get true county-level results for these races you will have to aggregate vote counts in the rows by `fips5`.
+Note also the coding of "Cook Suburbs"
 - `fname`: Candidate first name
 - `lname`: Candidate last name
 - `party`: Three-letter party code